fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_vip.html.markdown

 * `extport` - Incoming port number range that you want to map to a port number range on the destination network.
 * `mappedport` - Port number range on the destination network to which the external port number range is mapped.
 * `gratuitous_arp_interval` - Enable to have the VIP send gratuitous ARPs.
 0=disabled.
 Set from 5 up to 8640000 seconds to enable.
 * `srcintf_filter` - Interfaces to which the VIP applies.
 Separate the names with spaces.
+The structure of `srcintf_filter` block is documented below.
 * `portmapping_type` - Port mapping type.
 * `realservers` - Select the real servers that this server load balancing VIP will distribute traffic to.
+The structure of `realservers` block is documented below.
 * `http_cookie_domain_from_host` - Enable/disable use of HTTP cookie domain from host field in HTTP.
 * `http_cookie_domain` - Domain that HTTP cookie persistence should apply to.
 * `http_cookie_path` - Limit HTTP cookie persistence to the specified path.